- What are the main benefits of joining an ICMA Student Chapter?

 - How much does it cost to start a chapter?

 - If my school has an ICMA Student Chapter, do I still pay the $25 student dues rate when I join?

-- What is the role of the chapter mentor?
+- What is the role of the chapter president, faculty advisor, and mentor?

 - How often does a chapter typically meet?